 Texas A&M University is committed to providing an environment of academic study and employment free from harassment or discrimination to all segments of its community; its faculty, staff, students, guests and vendors; and will promptly address all complaints of discrimination, sexual harassment, and related retaliation in accordance with applicable federal and state laws.
 (See Notice of Nondiscrimination and Abuse)

-Lori A. Williams is designated as Texas A&M University’s Title IX Coordinator.
+Margaret B. Zapalac is designated as Texas A&M University’s Interim Title IX Coordinator.
 She is responsible for providing oversight, leadership, and coordination for TAMU's Title IX compliance efforts regarding discrimination based on sex, sexual harassment (sexual violence), and related retaliation and for supporting a safe and respectful academic, working, and living environment.

 If you believe you or someone has been subjected to (1) sexual harassment by a University faculty or staff member, student, or TAMU visitor; or (2) any other form of sex-based discrimination under Title IX, report such misconduct or file a formal complaint with the Title IX Coordinator or official contacts listed below:

 |Complaints against students, contact:||Complaints against faculty, contact:||Complaints against staff or third party, contact:||Any complaint can be reported to the Title IX Coordinator:|

 Dr. Blanca Lupiani

 Dr. Anna Satterfield